GulshanShrivastava/Retail-Sales-Analysis-SQL/README.md

 📚 Conclusion

 This project demonstrates how SQL can be used to convert raw retail data into actionable business insights.
-It’s an excellent starting point for data analysts to build their portfolios and showcase SQL skills to recruiters.

 📌 Author